Galatians Chapter Four

 Galatians 4:8 & 9

-Formerly, when you did not know God, you were slaves to those who by nature are not gods.
-But now that you know God - or rather are known by God - how is it that you are turning back to those weak and miserable principles?
-Do you wish to be enslaved by them all over again?
+In the past, when you did not know God, you served as slaves beings which in reality are non-gods.
+But now you do know God, and, more than that, you are known by God.
+So how is it that you turn back again to those weak and miserable elemental spirits?
+Do you want to enslave yourselves to them once more?

 Before the Jews had came to faith in Jesus, they had been under the high priests and other religious leaders who were mere men.
 After accepting Christ, they were freed from that religious system and brought into a right relationship with God.
 Now, some of them were allowing the religious system to creep back into their lives and bind them to the law once again.
 Paul asks them these questions to get them to see how ridiculous it is to be set free and then turn back to bondage.
 We too are set free from all of the rituals and traditions when we accept Jesus but we must also be ready for those leaders who would try to put us back under the law.